-In our blog post, we will take an in-depth look at creating a website with a database, helping you to build your very first database-backed website, or allowing you to pick up some new tips around the subject if you're a little more experienced.
-Before we get started, let's take a brief look at what you need to know.
+In our blog post, we will take an in-depth look at building a website with a database, help you build your very first database-backed website, or allow you to pick up some new tips around the subject if you're a little more experienced.
+Before we get started, let's take a quick look at what you need to know.

 1. Choosing a Suitable Database Management System: